Phd Fellowship in Mathematical Sciences

 The application must include the following:

-- Information about education background and work experience.
+- CV which includes information about education background and work experience.

 - Certified copies of relevant transcripts and diplomas.
 Candidates from universities outside Norway are kindly requested to send a Diploma Supplement or similar documentation, which describes in detail the programme of study, the grading system, and the rights to further studies associated with the degree obtained.